Knowledge Base

 Botnet

 A network of compromised computers or devices (called "bots" or "zombies") controlled remotely by an attacker through command and control (C2) infrastructure.
 Botnets are used for various malicious activities including DDoS attacks, spam distribution, credential stuffing, and cryptocurrency mining.
-According to FBI cybercrime reports, large botnets can comprise millions of infected devices worldwide, with threat actors renting botnet access on dark web marketplaces for prices ranging from hundreds to thousands of dollars.

 Breach

 A security incident where unauthorized parties gain access to protected data, systems, or networks.
 Data breaches can result from hacking, malware, insider threats, or physical theft.
-According to IBM's 2024 Cost of Data Breach Report, the average cost of a data breach reached $4.88 million globally, with breaches taking an average of 197 days to identify and contain.
-Organizations typically must report breaches to regulators and affected individuals under laws like GDPR and CCPA.

 C